The Potential Impact of Primordial Black Holes on Exoplanet Systems: The impact of Galactic Populations of PBH

 Note that we have assumed that this sector of the galaxy has 50,000 PBH, this implies the total PBH population in the galaxy is $N_{\rm PBH}\sim10^{6}$.
 The total mass of dark matter in Milky Way inferred by GAIA is $10^{12}M_\odot$ \citep{Cautun:2019eaf}.
 Suppose that the PBH have a common mass of $10^{-1}M_\odot$, then these PBH $\Omega_{\rm PBH}$ constitute a tiny fraction of the observed dark matter relic abundance $\Omega_{\rm DM}$ \beq f_{\rm PBH}\equiv\frac{\Omega_{\rm PBH}}{\Omega_{\rm DM}}\sim \frac{N_{\rm PBH} M_{\rm PBH}}{10^{12}M_\odot}\sim 10^{-7}\left(\frac{M_{\rm PBH}}{10^{-1}M_\odot}\right). \eeq Thus, the inferred dark matter relic abundance $\Omega_{\rm DM}\approx0.26$ is assumed to be dominantly in the form of some new particle dark matter species, with an insignificant contribution due to PBH ($\Omega_{\rm PBH}\sim10^{-8}$).

 For substellar mass PBH, observational constraints on PBH (e.g.~microlensing) are satisfied for sub-percent level abundances $f_{\rm PBH}\lesssim10^{-2}$ \citep{Carr:2020xqk}.
 Additionally, if dark matter can annihilate to Standard Model states, then this can lead to limits, in particular, from observations of extragalactic $\gamma$-rays \citep{Fermi-LAT:2015qzw}.
-For $f_{\rm PBH}\sim10^{-7}$ such indirect detection bounds are typically satisfied \citep{Lacki:2010zf,Boucenna:2017ghj,Gines:2022qzy,Kadota:2022cij,Chanda:2022hls,Chanda:2025bpl}.
+For $f_{\rm PBH}\sim10^{-7}$ such indirect detection bounds exclude thermal (``WIMP'') dark matter with velocity-independent annihilation cross sections \citep{Adamek:2019gns,Lacki:2010zf,Boucenna:2017ghj,Gines:2022qzy,Chanda:2022hls}, however, other dark matter particles remain viable.
+Examples of viable dark matter scenarios include: velocity-dependent (``p-wave'') annihilations, freeze-in dark matter \citep{Hall:2009bx,Elahi:2014fsa} (for limits see \cite{Gines:2022qzy,Kadota:2022cij,Chanda:2022hls,Chanda:2025bpl}), and (non-thermal) gravitationally coupled dark matter.

 Since {\tt Gala} treats the PBH as test particles, the only impact on varying $M_{\rm PBH}$ is that it changes our assumption regarding $f_{\rm PBH}$.
 However, at later stages of our analysis involving simulations of the close encounter varying $M_{\rm PBH}$ will significantly alter the results.
 We note that it is a common expectation for PBH to have a tight mass spectrum due to the details of their primordial production mechanism \citep{Carr:2020xqk}.
 The assumption that the PBH have equal mass is typically considered a reasonable approximation.